WhatIsMortgageLoan_Banner_WC

 After you have submitted the loan application form, the lender will review your eligibility for the mortgage loan.
 They may offer you terms based on your eligibility, or they might suggest adding a co-applicant to increase your eligibility.

-Once the initial loan processing is complete, you will need to submit the required documents.
-Here is a general list of documents typically needed for loan processing:
+Once the initial processing is complete, you will need to submit the required documents***.
+These include your KYC documents, property documents and income documents.
+Note that PAN and Form 60 are mandatory documents.

 Once you have submitted the documents, the lender will begin the verification process, which includes technical and legal checks.
 A property evaluation will be conducted to ensure the authenticity of the property's title.
 Based on these assessments, the lender will confirm loan approval.